bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/service.md

 # type: service

-The &lt;service&gt; inspectors provide access to all services configured on Windows NT, 2K and XP systems.
-On a non-Windows system, expressions using these objects will fail gracefully instead of generating an error.
+The <service> inspectors provide access to all services configured on supported operating systems.
+Using an inspector for which there is no service results in an error referring to a nonexistent object.

+{% qna %}
+Q: relay service
+E: Singular expression refers to nonexistent object.
+{% endqna %}

+To avoid errors, check if the service exists before trying to use its inspector.

+{% qna %}
+Q: exists relay service
+A: False
+{% endqna %}

 # can interact with desktop of &lt;service&gt; : boolean